 Uninvolved Parenting Seems To Be The Worst

 It's true that each parenting style, like most things, has its pros and cons.
-No one style is right or perfect, and no parent is perfect either, but the uninvolved parenting style seems to be the least effective and the healthy for children.
-In a way, uninvolved parenting is less of a parenting style than a lack thereof.
+No one style is right or perfect, and no parent is perfect either, but the uninvolved parenting style seems to be the least effective and the least healthy for children.
+In a way, uninvolved parenting is less of a parenting style and moreso a lack thereof.

 Why is this important?
 Knowing the characteristics of an uninvolved parenting style is the first step to recognizing that:

-- a) You're an uninvolved parent and maybe need to change
+- You're an uninvolved parent and may need to change,

-- b) You were raised by an uninvolved parent, which might explain some behavioral or social issues you're currently experiencing
+- You were raised by an uninvolved parent, which might explain some behavioral or social issues you're currently experiencing, or

-- c) An uninvolved parent is raising a child or children you know
+- An uninvolved parent is raising a child or children you know.

 According to Darling N. (1999), "Uninvolved parents are low in both responsiveness and demandingness.
 In extreme cases, this parenting style might encompass both rejecting-neglecting and neglectful parents, although most parents of this type fall within the normal range."
 This is important because parental responsiveness is a predictor of social competence and psychosocial functioning, while parental demandingness determines instrumental competence and behavioral control.

 Since uninvolved parents are low in both responsiveness and demandingness, children of uninvolved parents perform poorly in all these areas.
-What's worse is that the negative consequences of this parenting style do not end with children but can extendinto the adult years.
+What's worse is that the negative consequences of this parenting style do not end with childhood, but can extend into the adult years.

 The Risks Of Having An Uninvolved Parenting Style